peagle/First_Project/README.md

 * Add **Express js** framework.

 ## Logging
 * Add **Morganjs** logging middleware to Expressjs.
-Use 'common' for logging instead of 'combine', 'dev', or 'tiny'.
+Add conditional to morgan logging to log info to file if the environment is 'production' otherwise use console.

+## Error Handling
+* Add a module 'app-error-handlers.js' that contains the app error handlers and require/use it in the main file 'server.js'.

 ## Database
 * Add postgres database connection to express, use database connection pool for better performance.